benjacobs123456/PRS_UKB_MRI/readme.md

 64 0.00000005 0.2           0.00248654 MHC excluded
 ````

-# 3. Validate the PRS in the MRI cohort
+## 3. Validate the PRS in the MRI cohort
+This step checks that these optimal PRS actually have some predictive/discriminative power to distinguish MS from controls in the MRI dataset.
+These results are a rough check as there are only 164 MS cases in the MRI cohort.

 ````R
 # Even though there are only 164 MS cases in the MRI cohort, let's just check the PRS is working reasonably well.